biblius/chonkit/README.md

 #### Fastembed

-- Required when compiling with `fembed`.
+- Required when compiling with `fe-local`.

 Fastembed models require an [onnxruntime](https://github.com/microsoft/onnxruntime).
 This library can be downloaded from [here](https://github.com/microsoft/onnxruntime/releases),